-Following the success of his Chicago Symphony debut, his U.S. guest conducting engagements include symphonies of Alabama, Arkansas, Columbus, Florida, Grand Rapids, Houston, Illinois, Indianapolis, Jacksonville, Knoxville, Omaha, San Francisco, South Bend, Stamford, Utah, Winston-Salem, philharmonic orchestras of Naples, Oklahoma City and Savannah, and with the Louisville Orchestra, Aspen, Cabrillo and Round Top music festivals.
+Following the success of his Chicago Symphony debut, his U.S. guest conducting engagements include symphonies of Alabama, Arkansas, Columbus, Florida, Grand Rapids, Houston, Illinois, Indianapolis, Jacksonville, Knoxville, Omaha, San Francisco, South Bend, Stamford, Utah, Winston-Salem, philharmonic orchestras of Naples, Oklahoma City and Savannah, the Louisville Orchestra, as well as Aspen, Cabrillo and Round Top music festivals.

-Worldwide, Kulenovic led the Basque National Orchestra of Spain, Beethoven-Orchester Bonn, Bilkent Symphony, Deutsche Kammerakademie Neuss, Leipziger Symphonieorchester, Malaysia Philharmonic, Minas Gerais Philharmonic, National Arts Centre Orchestra, Orquesta Filarmónica de Jalisco, Orquesta Sinfonica de Espana, Orquesta Sinfonica Camera Musicae, Orquesta Classica de Santa Cecilia, Romanian State Philharmonic, Slovenia Philharmonic, Taipei Symphony, Zagreb Philharmonic, Macedonian Philharmonic, Macedonian Opera and Ballet, as well as Kuhmo, Salzburg Mozarteum, and Verbier music festivals.
+Worldwide, his engagements include Basque National Orchestra of Spain, Beethoven-Orchester Bonn, Bilkent Symphony, Deutsche Kammerakademie Neuss, Leipziger Symphonieorchester, Malaysia Philharmonic, Minas Gerais Philharmonic, National Arts Centre Orchestra, Orquesta Filarmónica de Jalisco, Orquesta Sinfonica de Espana, Orquesta Sinfonica Camera Musicae, Orquesta Classica de Santa Cecilia, Romanian State Philharmonic, Slovenia Philharmonic, Slovenian RTV Symphony, Taipei Symphony, Zagreb Philharmonic, Macedonian Philharmonic, Macedonian Opera and Ballet, as well as Kuhmo, Salzburg Mozarteum, and Verbier music festivals.

-Vladimir Kulenovic earned graduate diplomas in conducting from both The Juilliard School and the Peabody Institute where his teachers were Alan Gilbert, James DePreist and Gustav Meier.
+Vladimir Kulenovic earned graduate diplomas in conducting from both The Juilliard School and the Peabody Institute where his teachers were James DePreist and Gustav Meier.
 He completed his bachelor’s degree in piano and a master’s degree in conducting from the Boston Conservatory, summa cum laude.
-Among his numerous awards are the 2012, 2013, and 2014 Solti Foundation U.S. Career Development Grants, Bruno Walter Memorial Award, the Charles Schiff Prize for Excellence at Juilliard and the 2nd Grand Prix at the Rubinstein International Piano Competition in Paris.
-He was one of six top U.S. young conductors chosen by the League of American Orchestras for the 2013 Bruno Walter National Conducting Preview.
+He is the most awarded young conductor by the Solti Foundation U.S having received awards in 2012, 2013, 2014 and 2015.
+He received the Bruno Walter Memorial Award, the Charles Schiff Prize for Excellence at Juilliard and the 2nd Grand Prix at the Rubinstein International Piano Competition in Paris.
+Kulenovic was one of six top U.S. young conductors chosen by the League of American Orchestras for the bi-annual 2013 Bruno Walter National Conducting Preview with the Jacksonville Symphony.